 Our coronavirus information on this page is written in line with guidelines issued by the Westminster government for England.
-In England, a three tiered system of local Covid-19 alert levels is now in place – medium, high and very high risk.
 If you live in Northern Ireland, Scotland or Wales, you may also be subject to additional restrictions.
 Our advice is a guide for pet owners and should not be taken as legal advice.
 Alongside government advice, we are giving suggestions from Blue Cross experts to help pet owners apply the new measures to caring for their pets.
 We are updating this advice as frequently as possible, so please keep checking back or sign up to our coronavirus email updates

 There is no evidence that washing your cat controls the spread of the virus and you must only use products that are made for pets if you do decide to bath them.